-While governments all around most of the world garner criticism and experience great resistance whenever they try to raise the retirement age, in Asia it is a different story.
-The majority of the working population actually wants to see the Asia retirement age increase.
+Governments around most of the world garner criticism and resistance whenever they try to raise the retirement age.
+It’s a different story in Asia though.
+Most people of working age actually want to see the Asia retirement age increase.

-According the Donald Kanak, the chairman of Prudential Corporation Asia, a mandatory retirement age always needs thought before implementation.
-In order for such a policy to work, it has to have the support of the majority of the people.
+According to Donald Kanak, Chairman of Prudential Asia, a mandatory retirement age needs much thought before implementation.
+For such a policy to work, it needs majority support.

-He added, “Whereas we’ve seen some European countries go into demonstrations when the retirement age was changed relatively small amounts… [within Asia], we actually see a remarkable degree of support.”
+He added, “We’ve seen some European countries have demonstrations when the retirement age changed a relatively small amount… [within Asia], we actually see a remarkable degree of support.”

-Kanak referred to a research poll conducted by the Global Aging Institute, which was published in September.
-It was discovered that in the six Asian nations surveyed – Hong Kong, Indonesia, Malaysia, Singapore, South Korea, and Thailand – the majority of the survey respondents thought that their government should raise the retirement age.
+Kanak referred to a research poll conducted by the Global Aging Institute.
+It found that in the six Asian nations surveyed – Hong Kong, Indonesia, Malaysia, Singapore, South Korea, and Thailand – the majority of respondents thought their government should raise the retirement age.

-While there has been no official explanation from the Global Aging Institute on why Asians are more willing to accept a higher retirement age, speculation of the reasons include financial concerns in old age due to generally lower pension, desire to remain active, and a wish to avoid burdening their children who, in age-old tradition, are to support their parents in their old age.
+There’s no official explanation from the Global Aging Institute on why Asians are more willing to accept a higher retirement age.
+But speculation includes financial concerns in old age due to lower pensions, desire to remain active, and a wish to avoid burdening their children.

-The reasons behind the desire for an increase in retirement age may not be definite, but one this is for sure – there are definitely reasons supporting the increase, at least from a demographic perspective.
+Reasons behind support for an increase in retirement age may not be definite.
+With that said, there are definitely reasons supporting the increase from a demographic perspective.

-Even in Europe, it is estimated that by 2025 more than 25% of the EU population will be 65 or over, which is more or less in equal proportion to the estimated percentage of Singaporeans over 65 by 2030.
+Even in Europe, more than 25% of the EU population will be 65 or over by 2012.

 People Don’t Want Work Forced Upon Them

-A study conducted in Japan, which followed 6,000 people over a 25-year period, showed that about 80% stayed healthy until their mid-70s before experiencing a drastic decline in their ability to take care of themselves, noted Hiroko Akiyama, a professor at the Institute of Gerontology at the University of Tokyo.
+A study which followed 6,000 Japanese people over a 25-year period showed that about 80% stayed healthy until their mid-70s.
+That’s according to Hiroko Akiyama, professor at the Institute of Gerontology at the University of Tokyo.

-According to her, if people could really stay healthy that long, they should be able to join the labor force so that they can control their costs.
+She said that people should be able to join the labor force if they can really stay healthy that long.
 However, this does not mean that she believes that an increase in mandatory retirement age is the answer.

-“Raising the mandatory retirement age is not a very good policy,” Akiyama said.
-“The government should create a flexible scheme of employment system, so all diverse people can join the labor force.”
+“Raising the mandatory retirement age is not a very good policy,” said Akiyama.
+“The government should create a flexible employment system, so all diverse people can join the labor force.”

-The study also found that in nine Asian countries, including China, Vietnam, Singapore and South Korea, the majority of the current workers expected to retire at the age of 60 or later.
+The study also found that in nine Asian countries, including China, Vietnam, Singapore and South Korea, most workers will retire at age 60 or later.